TomokazuKonishi/Fast-calc-for-SARS-CoV-2/README.md

 # Fast-calc-for-SARS-CoV-2

 To calculate thousands of sequences will take time.
-If your new sequence would be inside the existing framework, you can just add yours to the framework.
+If your new sequence would be inside the existing framework, and if you wish to classify yours within the framework, you can use an axis determined before.

 Here are sample sequences: duplications were removed from the accompanying data sets, and many incomplete sequences were also removed.
 By these removals, the routes in Europe became in patches.
 Also, the fourth route from Wuhan (sky-blue) appeared.
-The green dod is the Zhejiang strain, which afterward migrated to Europe.
+The green dod is the Zhejiang strain, which afterward migrated to Europe and became a paremtal strain of many variations.

 To use this codes,

+0. download the files and unzip.

-1. align your sequences to the samples.
+1. align your sequences to the samples.fas.
   This should be done manually.
+  Do NOT change any parts of the sample sequence; rather, change yours.
   The extra stretches of N- and C- terminals have to be removed.
-  Here I added two samples from Brazil.
+  Here I added two samples from Brazil to classify.

-2. Make a txt.file that contain yours only.
+2. Make a txt.file that contains yours only.
-   ("brazil.txt")
+   (here the example is "brazil.txt")

 3. Run the code.
 It makes boolean of yours and applies the axis that has been made for the sample sequence.
    Here the Brazil samples were located at the far end of negative PC1.

-!
-I am sorry but I found that both the r-codes and sample sequences are larger than that is allowed by github.
-I have to find a better way to share them....